naala89/apiopenstudio/OPEN-SOURCE.md

 ------

 - change Config.php to be a single file, with Config.example.php
-- Datagator to use /config/settings.php
+- Gaterdata to use /config/settings.php

 newsletter/mailing list
 -----------------------